DInnov8r/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

-CodeBook for the tidy dataset
+CodeBook for The Tidy Dataset
 =============================

 Data Source